aelzenaar/ncea-notes/unibooks.md

    over ℝ); Tao is a very good writer, but I personally found this book to be a little slow.
 (It might actually work as an alternative to Spivak's _Calculus_ for good first-year students.)
 The construction of ℝ is done via the equivalence-class-of-Cauchy-sequences method, which is my personal favourite; it is well-motivated and done in detail, and in fact takes a significant part of the book.
 The reasoning for this is explained in some detail in the preface.
-(515 T17, but a new edition is available online through the library.)
+(515 T17, but a new edition is available online through the library)
  * Terence Tao, _Analysis II_.
 This is the sequel (obviously) to _Analysis I_, and covers analysis on metric spaces through to a construction of
    Lebesgue integration.
 I have not read it, but judging from the first volume it will likely be a good alternative to the post-chapter-9 section of baby Rudin.
 (Available online through the library)
  * Walter Rudin, _Principles of Mathematical Analysis_.
 The first eight chapters are an incredibly clean and terse exposition of metric space theory.
    People I know have called it dry, but I didn't actually find it that bad - it is a little lacking in motivation, so maybe it would be a good idea to pick up a shiny book like Davidson & Donsig above as well for historical details and more examples.
+(I personally used a mixture of the two when
+   I learned real analysis.)

    I prefer Loomis & Sternberg (see below) for multivariable analysis.
 (I did try to work through chapter 9, and despite knowing what he was trying to do at every point - it's just material from 253 - it's incredibly clunkly and awful.
 Belive me, I thought the Chicago bibliography would be exaggerating on this